 2024 Market Trends: Dubai’s real estate market is experiencing a steady rise in property values.
 Average price increases range between 7-10% annually, with certain areas like Downtown Dubai and Palm Jumeirah showing even higher growth rates.

 Transaction Data: In the first quarter of 2024, over 40,000 real estate transactions were recorded, reflecting a surge in interest and confidence in Dubai’s market.
+With this growth, understanding the income levels required to own property in Dubai has become essential for new buyers.

 Several factors influence the minimum salary required to buy a property in Dubai, including the type of property, location, and available financing options.